victorlenerd/GratitudeApp/README.md

 # Gratitude

-Minimalist Journal App.
+A Minimalist Journal App.

+## Description

 Basically, users can create notes and share notes with their friends on the app.
-Users can find their friends on the app by email, and notifcations are sent to devices of friends when a note is shared or a friend request is received.
+Users can find their friends on the app by email, and notifications are sent to devices of friends when a note is shared or a friend request is received.

 [Link To Backend Repo](https://github.com/victorlenerd/GratitudeAppServer)

+## Features

+* Firebase Auth
+* Firebase Message (Notifications)

 ## Running